1technophile/OpenMQTTGateway/docs/integrate/openhab2.md

 * Configuration > Things > "Your thing" : click on a channel and add 1 or several switch per channel or
-* Define your items in an item file like this by refering to your mqtt thing channel:
+* Define your items in an item file like this by refering to your MQTT thing channel:

 `Switch OMGSwitch "Prise 1" <poweroutlet> {channel="mqtt:topic:08998877:Power1"}`